caltechlibrary/t2t3_dataset_web_apps/presentation2.md

 - What are Web Components?
 - Why use Web Components?
 - Anatomy of Web Components
-- Using Web Compontents
+- Using Web Components

 # What we'll do

 - Setup up a new static content directory for update our [recipes_api.yaml](https://github.com/caltechlibrary/t2t3_dataset_web_apps/blob/main/recipes_api2.yaml)
 - Create our first web component, "`<hello-clock></hello-clock>`"
 - Develop an A to Z web component, "`<a-to-z-list></a-to-z-list>`"
-- Use the [`<csv-textarea></csv-textarea>`](https://caltechlibrary.github.io/CL-web-components/CSVTextarea.html) from [CL-web-components](https://github.com/caltechlibrary/CL-web-components/releases) for our ingrediant lists
+- Use the [`<csv-textarea></csv-textarea>`](https://caltechlibrary.github.io/CL-web-components/CSVTextarea.html) from [CL-web-components](https://github.com/caltechlibrary/CL-web-components/releases) for our ingredient lists

 # Workshop: "A recipe for applications"